 This institution offers distance education as a standard component of its academic programs.
-Post-pandemic, all didactic courses are delivered with approximately 80% conducted online and 20% conducted in person.
-This blended learning model ensures flexibility while maintaining the quality of education and supporting the safety and well-being of students, staff, and faculty members.
+Didactic courses are delivered with less than 50% conducted online, while clinical internships require 100% in-person attendance.
+This blended learning model offers flexibility while maintaining quality education.
 Students can find details about which classes are delivered online and which are in-person below in the University Catalog.
 The university reserves the right to determine which classes will be offered online or in-person, changes may occur with prior notice.
 DULA operates the distance learning under the approval of the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM).
-The distance learning course works are not pre-recorded, students are required to attend the live course and attendance will be followed in compliance to DULA attendance policy.
+The distance learning course works are not prerecorded, students are required to attend the live courses and attendance will be followed in compliance to DULA attendance policy.
 Please refer to DULA University Policy Handbook for more information about attendance policy.